owdex/owdex/.github/README.md

 information.

 > **Warning**
-> Owdex is not even working, let alone production-ready.
-It is not presently usable to fulfill its
+> Owdex fulfills minimal specifications.
+However, most planned features are not yet implemented,
-> intended purpose.
-For that reason, it's not advisable to use it in a production environment.
+> and it is currently operating on a bleeding-edge release cycle.
+It may not be advisable to
-> However, I'm making a hard push towards an alpha release soon, which should be ready Eventually
+> use it in a production environment.
+A more stable, more complete alpha release will be available
-> (TM).
+> soon.

 ## Installation and usage